 The answer lies in whether you have rental car coverage elsewhere already.
 Many credit cards and auto insurance policies provide coverage for when you rent a car.
 But you need to be sure.
 If you’re not sure, call your credit card issuer and insurance broker or agent to find out ahead of time.
 You don’t want to get into a collision, have no insurance, and be on the hook for thousands of dollars.

-Also, know that if you have an at-fault collision with a rental vehicle, and you are more than 25% at fault for the collision, the collision will count against your driving record, regardless of who pays the damage claim.
+Also, know that if you have an at-fault collision with a rental vehicle (where you are more than 25% at fault, regardless of who pays the damage claim), the collision will still go on your driving record.

 Does your credit card provide car rental insurance?